Back The Revision Visit →

 Status

-The first surface will be the daily brief itself, delivered on the web and by email.
+The current focus is broadening the beat beyond tech and tightening the editorial guardrails that decide what the system won't write about, which matter as much as what it will.
 Reach out if you'd want early access, or if you have strong opinions about what a short version of the news should and shouldn't be.

 Have a project